-I created Destroyer, Resurrector, a multi-media work acts for social change by examining how poetry and visual art can address ecological and mental health issues following the recent bush fires in Gippsland.
+I created Destroyer, Resurrector, a multi-media work that acts for social change by examining how poetry and visual art can address ecological and mental health issues following the 2019 bush fires in Gippsland.
 Drawn on 4 panels, in 5 days, this artwork questions how words and drawing can be at the source of new narrative forms while giving a voice to Gippsland Community, its eco-anxiety and suffering.

-My writing and drawing tools were sourced directly in the recently burnt bush grounds of Yinnar South.
+My writing and drawing tools were sourced directly in the burnt bush grounds of Yinnar South.
 By using burnt wood as pen, and water as mixing medium, my intention was to transform symbols of pain and distress into a positive work of art which simultaneously acknowledges people's hardship and acts as a catalyst for resilience.